TheRiot90/riot-homelab/README.md

 - **Media** — paying for multiple streaming services for content I already owned on DVD or could source myself.
 Wanted a self-hosted Plex/Jellyfin alternative that I fully controlled.
 - **Photos** — my girlfriend had 42,000 photos and videos on her phone with no backup strategy.
 Losing those was not acceptable.
 Didn't want to hand her memories to Google or Apple.
-- **Gaming** — my cousins and I play Arma 3 together.
-Every session required one of us to host, meaning the server died when that person left.
-Wanted a persistent dedicated server our group could access any time, even when I wasn't available.
 - **Privacy** — I wanted to own my infrastructure.
 My data, my hardware, my rules.

 These aren't abstract problems.
 They're real, they affected real people I care about, and solving them required building something real.